-Tristania Falls is one two waterfalls along the Wonga Walk, in Dorrigo National Park (the other being Crystal Shower Falls).
+Tristania Falls is one of two waterfalls along the Wonga Walk, in Dorrigo National Park (the other being Crystal Shower Falls).
 This is the less spectacular of the two falls – but it’s still a very picturesque waterfall that cascades down a small basalt cliff, alongside the walking trail.

 The attraction of the waterfall is not just the cascading water, but the subtropical rainforest and 600-year-old trees that surround the falls.